fbpx

 Adoption and Foster Care

-Are you considering providing foster care or adopting a child, teen or siblings?
-Are you willing to give of yourself for someone waiting to join a loving family?
 There are many children in Michigan from newborn to age 18 who need a caring, supportive, and long-term family situation or to be adopted into a loving family.
-St. Joseph answered this call and we invite you to consider becoming a foster or adoptive parent.
+St. Joseph answered this call, and we invite you to consider becoming a foster or adoptive parent.

 At Catholic Charities of Southeast Michigan (CCSEM), we provide help and hope to children awaiting the welcome and support of a foster or adoptive family.
 We also offer extensive services to those providing foster care or going through adoption.
 In 2021, CCSEM provided foster care or adoption to almost 100 children from infants to 17 years of age.
 Many more await our help.
 Together, we can make a difference.